GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/bitmap_text.md

 If you generate a Bitmap Font with white characters, and if you use a blue tint, the object will be displayed with this blue color.
 If your Bitmap Font is grey, and the tint blue, the colours will be mixed with each other.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the bitmap text object on this reference page](/gdevelop5/all-features/bitmap-text/reference/)
+All actions, conditions and expressions are listed in [the bitmap text object reference page](/gdevelop5/all-features/bitmap-text/reference/).